 St. Jude's is a volunteer- and donation-driven organization, and they do a fantastic job engaging their volunteer and donor bases on Facebook.
 Their posts and photos are highly engaging, often featuring the personal stories of patients who were helped thanks to the generosity of people like their Facebook Fans.

-Their Page also offers apps that allow you to donate, browse careers, look at photos, and more -- right from the Facebook Page.
+Their Page also offers tabs that allow you to donate, browse careers, look at photos, and more -- right from the Facebook Page.

 Starbucks was an early social media adopter, and it comes through in the polish and features of their Facebook Page.
 The "International" tab leads you to their local Facebook Pages, so non-English-speaking fans can easily navigate to their country's Starbucks Page.